Synthetixio/synthetix/docs/contracts/FeePool.md

 The quantity is specified in XDRs, which is burnt from the fee pool, and an [equivalent value](Synthetix.md#effectivevalue) in the desired flavour is issued into the destination address.

 The ERC223 token fallback is triggered on the recipient address if it implements one.

-!!! note "A Minor Infficiency"
-    Some gas could be saved by keeping the address of the XDR synth as a variable rather than retrieving it with [`Synthetix.synths("XDR")`](Synthetix.md#synths) each invocation.

 ??? example "Details"
     **Signature**